About the Medical School Integration

 -

 Task forces are organized around cross-cutting issues of importance.
-The Integration Advisory Committee will rely on these task forces to provide meaningful input to the LCME self-study process and to other important areas (additional Task Force groups to be added as needs arise):
+The Integration Advisory Committee will rely on these task forces to provide meaningful input to the LCME self-study process and to other important areas (additional task force groups to be added as needs arise):

-- Research Mission
+- Clinical/Health Services Research

-- Communication/IT
+- Communications

-- Faculty Experience
+- Faculty Recruitment

-- Student Experience
+- Medical Student Research

 Composition and Responsibilities

 Each task force will have equal representation from each campus.
-They will be populated by faculty, staff and students.
+They will be populated by faculty, staff, and students.
 A peer- or self-nominated slate of candidates would be presented to leadership for selection.
 Leadership will select the final roster for task forces, and additional task forces will be added as needed.

 Role of Task Forces: